neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 # settings.json
-A JSON file to store your app settings in.
-The settings are provided in JSON format. <br/>
+A JSON file to store your app settings.<br/>

-## options
-These are supported in 1.0.4-alpha and above.

 ### appname
 It configures the url for the browser to run your Neutralino app on.
 A sample url will be `localhost:8080/appname`.
 Here, `appname` is the name of the app you provided in settings.json.
 This is more like the application identifier.
 Therefore, no spaces accepted.